 Perhaps one of the saddest sights in life is not the view of a lost love or even the loss of yourself, but the actual finding of yourself.

-I am talking about the end of school.
-The days when all teachers abandon their things from school, bring home all their personal possessions.
+I am, however, talking about the end of school.
+The days when all teachers abandon their things from their classrooms, bring home all their personal possessions.
 The students pushed along throughout the hallways discarding all their knowledge into the waste bins.

 Things that had been lost in the beginning of the year are miraculously found, including some students finding themselves.